kuanrcl/MySQL_EE_Workshop/Lab13/Readme.md

-We will use Kafka to send/receive messages to MySQL
+We will use HDFS with MySQL